fpusan/tutorial-template/docs/source/SQMtools/subsetFun.rst

    .. rubric:: Description
       :name: description

-   Create a SQM object containing only the ORFs with a given function, and the contigs and bins that contain them.
+   Create a SQM or SQMbunch object containing only the ORFs with a given function, and the contigs and bins that contain them.

    .. rubric:: Usage
       :name: usage